artainmo/DevOps/cloud/README.md

 Amazon Pinpoint is a scalable, inbound and outbound, marketing and communication service.
 It supports email, SMS, push notifications and in-app messaging.
 With it you can create campaigns using message templates, delivery schedules and targeted segments.
 Receiving replies is possible.

+AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
+Chef and Puppet are automation platforms that allow use of code to automate the configurations of servers.
+OpsWorks uses Chef and Puppet to automate how servers are configured, deployed, and managed across Amazon EC2 instances or on-premises compute environments.

 ### AWS Architecting and Ecosystem
 Here we will cover the Well-Architected Framework which consists of advice on architecture.<br>
 Good practice is to use auto-scaling instead of trying to guess capacity.
 Test systems at production scale.
 Automation can make architectural experimentation easier.
 Make architectural choices based on data.<br>